didasmbalanya/Frontend-Reconstruction-challenge/README.md

 - Clone or fork this repo, which you will use as a reference to start your challenge
 - Open a PR or send us the link to your cloned repo at the end of the challenge
-- Code this as a responsive component using Next.js to the best of your ability; * use your font of choice *
+- Code the component below using Next.js to the best of your ability; make it responsive, use your font of choice
 - We must be able to compile and run your code

+Here is the [Figma Board](https://www.figma.com/file/WtdJfhiaFTIuycqDHXcWOA/Reconstruction-Coding-Challenge?node-id=0%3A1) for you to reference the component specs in more depth.

 ![image](https://user-images.githubusercontent.com/30765004/113932273-22821500-978f-11eb-81f2-f3872a25f515.png)